stongo/nsquishy/README.md

 * `init` - initializes connection to nsq.
 Callback fires on `nsqd_connected` event.
 Automatically handles `err` and `nsqd_connected` events

 See nsqjs for full reader documentation

+## Testing

+Install https://github.com/stongo/nsq-vagrant to run tests and develop your workers